 A Thanadoula provides both compassionate care and practical assistance.
 Thanadoulas will do something as simple as be there with the dying in their last days, maintaining a presence and promoting peace and tranquility.
 Thanadoulas can assist in navigating through the bureaucracy of the health care system, ensuring that the person remains the center of the process and the family is considered as well.

 My services are wholistic, helping individuals and families plan for the future with estate planning and advanced medical care directives with support continuing through the death, funeral arrangements and home and family directed funeral planning.
-I am honoured to act as a Celebrant, creating a family-led funeral that is a true reflection of the life and soul of the departed.
+I am honoured to act as a Life-Cycle Celebrant® for any funeral/memorial or interment event, creating a ceremony with you that is a true reflection of the life and soul of the departed.

 "During my journey through the ever changing landscape of caring for my loved one, Barb shared her specialized skills, knowledge and expertise.
 She guided me and my husband's family and friends in preparing for his death through the palliative at home stage, death at home, after death care for a home funeral, vigil, and disposition.
 As a Celebrant she officiated and helped create plans for a meaningful memorial gathering.